 “When you talk about scaling trust, people want to be a part of organizations that have that genuine integrity and intent – good people really working hard to do the right thing.
 All these activities, like the commitment to sustainability and our commitment to ‘innovation for good’, point to an organization that has its head in the right place and a heart, a will, a desire, an openness and inclusiveness.
 That is scale – when you scale trust, you scale the enterprise, and you are maximizing your human talent.”

 Marty Yudkovitz, retired head of innovation at Disney, concurs.
 “Disney as a company has the public trust, and that is taken very seriously,” he tells Dialogue.
 “Our cast members are keepers of public trust.
 We tell them that you don’t represent Disney—you are Disney.
 This generates ownership and pride, which is a remarkably powerful fuel.
 They become even more engaged in the guest experience at our parks and dedicate themselves even more to the goal of exceeding customer expectations in that.
 And we trust them with the responsibility, authority and ownership of the role.”

 Innovation is based on trust – it is about giving people control when and where they need it and understanding where the risks are.
 When people distrust, there’s an element of loss of control.
 Can you give them back a sense of control and feel comfortable losing a bit of yours?

-Sanyin Siang is executive director of the Fuqua/Coach K Center on Leadership & Ethics at Duke University
+Sanyin Siang is a Pratt School of Engineering professor and leads the Fuqua/Coach K Center on Leadership & Ethics (COLE) at Duke University